LukeShortCloud/rootpages/src/commands/virtualization.rst

-   --v=<VERBOSITY>, set the command verbosity from 0-9 version, show the Kubernetes client and server version version --client, only show the Kubernetes client version api-resources, "show all of the APIs along with their shortnames, API group, kind, and if it is namespaced" api-resources --api-group <GROUP>, only show APIs belonging to a specific API group "api-resources --api-group """, show the core APIs
+   --v=<VERBOSITY>, set the command verbosity from 0-9 version, show the Kubernetes client and server version version --client, only show the Kubernetes client version version --short, only show the Kubernetes version and not the extra information api-resources, "show all of the APIs along with their shortnames, API group, kind, and if it is namespaced" api-resources --api-group <GROUP>, only show APIs belonging to a specific API group "api-resources --api-group """, show the core APIs